glfw/glfw/.github/CONTRIBUTING.md

 callback](http://www.glfw.org/docs/latest/intro_guide.html#error_handling) and
 if relevant, the __output of `events`__ when reporting this kind of bug.
 If this tool doesn't run on the machine, mention this instead.

+__X11:__ If possible, please include what desktop environment (e.g. GNOME, Unity, KDE) and/or window manager (e.g. Openbox, dwm, Window Maker) you are running.
+If the bug is related to keyboard input, please include any input method (e.g. ibus, SCIM) you are using.

 #### Quick template